Duration: 12 nights private tour

-Day 2 Siem Reap: On arrival you will transfer to your hotel.
+Day 2 Siem Reap: On arrival transfer to your hotel.

-Day 3 Siem Reap: Enter Angkor Thom via the South Gate and continue to the ruins of Bayon, Baphoun, Phimeanakas, the Royal Palace, the Elephant Terrace and the Leper King Terrace.
-In the afternoon visit the petit circuit: Prasat Kravan, Srah Srang, Banteay Kdei and the impressive jungleenveloped Ta Prohm Temple.
+Day 3 Siem Reap: Enter Angkor Thom via the South Gate and visit the ruins of Bayon, Baphoun, Phimeanakas, the Royal Palace, the Elephant Terrace and the Leper King Terrace.
+This afternoon tour the petit circuit: Prasat Kravan, Srah Srang, Banteay Kdei and the impressive jungle-enveloped Ta Prohm Temple.
 Also visit Ta Keo, Chau Say Tevada and Thommanon Temples.

-Day 4 Siem Reap: Drive through the Khmer countryside to visit beautiful 10th century Banteay Srei temple dedicated to the Hindu god, Shiva.
-These buildings, known as the "jewel of Khmer art" are miniature in scale, unusually so when measured by the standards of Angkorian construction.
-Return via Banteay Samre temple before visiting the epic Angkor Wat to enjoy the sunset.
+Day 4 Siem Reap: Drive through scenic countryside to 10th century Banteay Srei temple, dedicated to the Hindu god, Shiva.
+These buildings, known as the “jewel of Khmer art” are miniature in scale, unusually so when measured by the standards of Angkorian construction.
+Return via Banteay Samre Temple before visiting epic Angkor Wat at sunset.

-Day 5 Siem Reap: This morning take a boat to a floating village for a glimpse of local life on the great lake of Tonle Sap - the largest freshwater floodplain lake in the world, which increases and decreases in size annually creating an incredible environment for both wildlife and people.
+Day 5 Siem Reap: This morning take a boat to a floating village for a glimpse of local life on the great lake of Tonle Sap - the world’s largest freshwater floodplain lake, which increases and decreases in size annually creating an incredible environment for both wildlife and people.
 Return to town to visit an orphanage.

-Day 6 Siem Reap/Battambang: Drive to colonial Battambang and visit the Provincial Museum and drive by the picturesque Sangker River to the 11th century Wat Ek Phnom.
-This afternoon experience a short ride on the very basic Bamboo 'Train', used by villagers in times past to transport themselves and their goods.
+Day 6 Siem Reap/Battambang: Drive to colonial Battambang.
+Visit the Provincial Museum then drive by the picturesque Sangker River to 11th century Wat Ek Phnom.
+This afternoon experience a short ride on the very basic Bamboo ‘Train’, used by villagers in times past to transport themselves and their goods.
 Later, visit Phnom Banon Temple for magnificent views of the surrounding plains.